 One explanation for this is that the decaf I was drinking was high-quality coffee — 100% organic Arabica beans, sourced from farmer co-ops in direct trading relationships.
 It had been roasted by people who really knew what they were doing and it was freshly ground.
 The all-natural decaffeination process probably also helped.
 Still, I was surprised how little I missed what I’d always thought was an essential component to coffee.

-When you think about it, though, there are all kinds of ways we modify our coffee already.
-Many people add milk or sweeteners or both.
+When you think about it, though, there are all kinds of ways people modify coffee already.
+Many of us add milk or sweeteners or both.
 We serve it over ice.
 We experiment with different brewing methods.
 And we all have different sensory equipment — different taste buds, different receptors.
 Why not give decaf a spin and see what YOU think?

 Equal Exchange’s decaf coffee is decaffeinated with a process called CR3 Natural Liquid Carbon Dioxide Decaffeination, first patented in Germany in 1970.
 Here’s how it works: